Abiqua Creek: Course

 The creek begins in the Abiqua Basin about 5 mi north-northeast of Silver Falls State Park and flows down a canyon.
 Ridges on the north and south separate its watershed from Silver Creek on the south and Butte Creek on the north.
 Named tributaries include Sweet Spring Creek, entering from the left about river mile (RM) 26 or river kilometer (RK) 42; Wildcat Creek, from the left about 2 mi later; Trinity Falls Creek from the right about 21 mi from the mouth, and over the next 2 mi Bucket Creek from the right, Homestead Creek from the left, Johnson Creek from the right, and Goober Creek from the right, in that order.

 Abiqua Falls

 Just below Goober Creek near Santiam State Forest, the stream plunges 101 ft over Abiqua Falls.
 The United States Geological Survey (USGS) places the falls at coordinates 44.9265111°N 122.5667521°W at an elevation of 1358 ft above sea level.
+Abiqua Falls is accessible 0.35 miles from the Abiqua Falls trailhead.
 Downstream of the falls, the creek runs close by Milk Ranch Road and then Abiqua Road, both on the right.
 At about RM 12 (RK 19), Abiqua Creek receives Hammond Creek, and shortly thereafter Echo Creek, and about 4 mi later, Powers Creek, all from the left.